 The Importance and Challenges of Onsite Installation in the Pneumatic Conveying and Packaging Industry

-As an industry that heavily relies on accurate, efficient and durable machinery, pneumatic conveying and packaging require a keen focus on proper installation.
-Onsite installation in the pneumatic conveying and packaging industry is an often-overlooked component that can make or break a project.
-Joel Sawalich, Special Projects Manager at Magnum Systems, recently shed some light on the critical role of onsite installation and its complexities.
+As an industry that heavily relies on accurate, efficient, and durable machinery, pneumatic conveying and packaging require a keen focus on proper installation.
+Onsite installation is an often-overlooked component that can make or break a project.
+Joel Sawalich, Special Projects Manager at Magnum Systems, recently shed some light on the critical role of on-site installation and its complexities.

 Communication is Key

-"We always try to communicate to the customer that installation supervision is or is not included,” says Joel.
+"We always try to communicate to the customer that installation supervision is or is not included,” he says.
 “A lot of times customers have a contractor they know well and who are authorized to be in the plant and the customer might decide to just hire them."

-Despite this, Joel emphasizes the benefits of having Magnum Systems present during installation.
+Despite this, Sawalich emphasizes the benefits of having Magnum Systems present during installation.

 "We would still recommend that we come in the first week and help get you lined up, and then maybe come in for a week sometime in the middle and finally a week at the end of install before your startup,” he says.
 “That way, we can make sure that adjustments are made as needed and to at least have some eyes on it in order to help."